syahrulkr7/syahrulkr7/README.md

 I'm a passionate developer with a love for learning and building projects.
 I enjoy working with various programming languages and exploring new technologies.

-- 🔭 I’m currently working on [your current project name].
+- 🔭 I’m currently working on a project for fun
 - 🌱 I’m currently learning [what you're currently learning].
 - 👯 I’m looking to collaborate on [projects you want to collaborate on].
 - 💬 Ask me about [topics you're knowledgeable about].
-- 📫 How to reach me: [your email or social media links].
+- 📫 How to reach me: aruldev@gmai.com.
 - ⚡ Fun fact: [a fun fact about you].

 ## Languages and Tools